 I’ve been working on this project full time since the start of November.
-Yes, I know, it’s taking its time (something with which my Dad also kindly pointed out on a recent trip to a rugby match).
+Yes, I know, it’s taking its time (something that my Dad also kindly pointed out on a recent trip to a rugby match).

 However, there has been a multitude of things that I’ve first had to find out, deliberate over and then work out what direction I wanted to take.
 Some of which I may go into at one point or another.